Shipping Container Types

 Besides liquids, tanks can also be used to store sugar and other dry products.

-A reefer, also known as a refrigerated container, is a special type of intermodal container designed to transport perishable goods that must be kept at a constant temperature.
+A unique kind of intermodal container called a reefer, commonly referred to as a refrigerated container, is made to transport perishable items that need to be kept at a steady temperature.

-A reefer may have its own built-in refrigeration system, but it must still be powered by outlets (“reefer points”) on the dock, in the container, or elsewhere.
+Despite having its own internal refrigeration system, a reefer still needs to be powered by outlets (also known as “reefer points”) on the dock, inside the container, or somewhere else.

 These containers are only half the height of standard containers and are made primarily of steel.
 Typically used for goods that need minimal effort to load and unload, such as coal, stones, and the like.
 More and more Containerized Bulk goods is being shipped in these containers.